hypenotic/ecoman/custom/plugins/pixabay-images/readme.txt

 = Why am I not getting search results on Internet Explorer? =

-The plugin works on all modern browsers; Internet Explorer version 10 or higer is required.
+The plugin works on all modern browsers; Internet Explorer version 9 or higer is required.

 == Screenshots ==

+1. Pixabay Images window with search results.
-1. Optional Pixabay Images button inside the WordPress blog post editor.
+2. Optional button inside the WordPress editor.
-2. Search results in WordPress' new Media Manager.
+3. Search results in WordPress' new Media Manager.
-3. Preview image on hover with a selection of three different sizes and a link to the original image on Pixabay.
-4. Standard media dialogue for selected image.
+4. Standard media dialogue for uploaded image.
-5. Search results in popup window.
-6. Preview image in popup window with a selection of three different sizes and a link to the original image on Pixabay.
-7. Standard media dialogue in popup window for selected image.

 == Changelog ==